iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > Apparently I'm supposed to be able to log my vaccine on here.
 Still have not worked out how.
 Can ask other people log their vaccine, but no idea how to log my own.
 Very frustrating.
 I've checked I've got the latest version, I'm pretty tech savvy but still no idea.
 Given up.<br> :date: __2021-04-06 08:49:24__

 > 547 MB of storage used!?
 This should be such a simple little app!<br> :date: __2021-04-04 15:00:35__

-> Still a blank white space where the graphs should be: there were no issues for a long time, then suddenly one day they vanished!
-All you see is the covid case figure, 'Dec-Mar' on the horizontal axis & 'Share the graph', nothing else: you can't share what you can't see.
-No explanation given.
-Ditto for the UK map: that's become invisible too.
-I contacted Zoe a good while back, they acknowledged the problem...but nothing.
-It is a good app, but I do wish they would take the trouble to sort it out.<br> :date: __2021-04-01 11:56:57__

-> Hasn't asked me for update for months.
-Not sure why it stopped giving me notifications.
-Using latest (android) version and notifications not blocked on phone<br> :date: __2021-03-28 13:42:39__